Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I did]
 - [Project]: [What I learned]
 - [Next]: [What's next]-->
+**2026-03-31**
+* Levenhuk: last day of March, and what a day - I finished all my random LVH scripts! 🎉 Added OrderContext class to US script and wrote BG and HU from scratch - thanks to the new class structure, it was easy and fast.
+* Ermenrich: these will be probably my next goal.
+They are a messy lot.
+Some still sloppy, others in variable degrees of update, a few still throwing small errors - yet all work.
+But it's pretty annoying to work with these compared to new LVH scripts so I'm thinking this is my next step.

 **2026-03-30**
 * Levenhuk: debugged PL InPost flow - turned out more complicated than CZ PPL, but seems stable now.
 Also added TR script (no TR ERM), tested once, will check up thoroughly tomorrow.
 * Plans: seems like I'll be done with LVH random scripts within this week.
 Next step is either to work on LVH choice scripts (will probs take longer as I suspect significant change in OrderContext class) or polish up ERM scripts, still not decided